ibmdb/node-ibm_db/README.md

 npm install ibm_db
 ```

-You can set the version of "clidriver", "electron", IBM_DB_DOWNLOAD_URL or "cafile" in config section of your package.json file.
+You can set the version of "clidriver", IBM_DB_DOWNLOAD_URL or "cafile" in config section of your package.json file.
 In that case, no need to pass these options with `npm install` command or no need to set in .npmrc to avoid warning message with npm v11.x

 ```